digitaldanieldev/data-quality-check/README.md

 ```

 #### Build binaries using Docker
-If you don't want to install Rust an Cargo on your system you use an integrated builder-image.
+If you don't want to install Rust and Cargo on your system you can use an integrated builder-image.
 run:
 ```
 docker-build-all-binaries.sh